Become an Appliance Expert. Subscribe to our Knowledge Base!

 Why Would You Need Either?

 The air in your home, especially during the winter time, can become low in humidity, making the air dry and hard to breathe.
-Low humidity levels can increase dryness in the skin and eventually lead to colds, bronchitis, and nosebleeds.
-Having low humidity levels can also eventually lead to damage to your home by drying and cracking furniture or peeling wallpaper and paint from your walls.
+Low humidity levels can increase skin and sinus dryness, and eventually lead to colds, bronchitis, and nosebleeds.
+Having low humidity levels can also eventually result in damage to your home by cracking furniture or peeling wallpaper and paint from your walls.

 What Are Your Options?